christianepeters/howto/bitbucket2github.md

 Simply call the script with the repository name.
 I had only a handful of repositories to move so
 I didn't further automate it.
+I am accessing both bitbucket and github using ssh.

 ~~~~
 #!/bin/bash